 Director, Center on Disability and Health:

-Ansley Bacon, MA, PhD
+Ansley Bacon, M.A., Ph.D.

-The Center on Disability and Health in the Institute of Public Health offers a graduate certificate program to prepare professionals with the skills and knowledge to focus on disability as an emerging and cross-cutting public health field, and to contribute to state and federal public health activities that address the needs of individuals living with disabilities.
+The Center on Disability and Health in the Institute of Public Health offers a 15-credit Graduate Certificate in Children with Special Health Care Needs to prepare professionals with the skills and knowledge to focus on disability as an emerging and cross-cutting public health field, and to contribute to state and federal public health activities that address the needs of children and adults with disabilities and their families.